Helen Greiner: Career

 In 1990, along with Rodney Brooks and Colin Angle, Greiner co-founded iRobot, a robotics company headquartered in Bedford, Massachusetts, which delivers robots into the consumer market.
 She co-designed the first version of the iRobot Roomba.

 Greiner served as President of iRobot (NASDAQ: IRBT) until 2004 and Chairman until 2008.
 During her tenure, iRobot released the Roomba, the PackBot and SUGV military robots.
 She built a culture of practical innovation and delivery that led to the deployment of 6,000 PackBots with the United States armed forces.
 In addition, Greiner headed up iRobot's financing projects, raising $35M in venture capital for a $75M initial public offering.

 She has worked at NASA's Jet Propulsion Laboratory and the MIT Artificial Intelligence Laboratory.

 In 2008, Greiner founded CyPhy Works, creator of the Persistent Aerial Reconnaissance and Communications (PARC) and Pocket Flyer multi-rotor drones.
 She also served on the board of the Open Source Robotics Foundation (OSRF).
 She left the company in late 2017, and subsequently resigned from her position on the board of directors to support a broader mission within the US Army.

+In 2012, Grenier purchased the noted Shingle Style Loring House by architect William Ralph Emerson on Massachusetts' North Shore.
+After spending many years attempting to restore Loring House with local preservation organizations refusing to negotiate, she demolished the home in 2014 and built a home in which to live.

 As of 2018, she works as an advisor to the United States Army, within the Office of the Assistant Secretary of the Army for Acquisition, Logistics and Technology, (OASA(ALT)).
 She was sworn in on June 4, 2018 as a Highly Qualified Expert (HQE) for Robotics, Autonomous Systems & AI for the Army (ASA(ALT)).

 In September 2020, Greiner was appointed as CEO and Chairman of robotic gardening startup, Tertill.